John Harrison Stonehouse: The "Great Omar"

 Do it and do it well; there is no limit, put what you like into the binding, charge what you like for it; the greater the price, the more I shall be pleased; provided only that it is understood, that what you do, and what you charge for, will be justified by the result; and the book when finished is to be the greatest modern Binding in the world; these are the only instructions.

 The book, based on the large 1884 American edition illustrated by Elihu Vedder, took two years to complete at Sangorski & Sutcliffe's bindery in Southampton Row and included 1,050 jewels of topaz, turquoise, ruby, amethyst, garnets, and olivines.
 These were set in a binding of 5,000 pieces of coloured leather on a green morocco leather base.
 Stonehouse named the book the "Great Omar".
 According to company legend, he once played a prank on Sangorski by hiding the book when they met for dinner, causing Sangorski to think that he had lost it.

-Despite the book not being finished, Stonehouse made it the centrepiece of Sotheran's shop display for the Coronation of King Edward VII in June 1911.
+Despite the book not being finished, Stonehouse made it the centrepiece of Sotheran's shop display for the Coronation of George V and Mary in June 1911.
 It was priced at £1,000, more than three times the price of any other single volume offered by the firm at the time.
 He was confident it would sell as there was already strong demand for jewelled bindings, particularly in the United States, but despite wide publicity it failed to find a buyer.
 It was refused by the King's librarian at Windsor, who was repelled by it, and Gabriel Wells refused it at £900.
 In 1912, an attempt to send it to the United States for the viewing of wealthy book buyers there, failed due to customs problems.
 Finally, Cecil Sotheran, whom Stonehouse had not consulted before commissioning the book, ordered it to be sold without reserve at auction.
 It came up at Sotheby's in March 1912 and was sold to Gabriel Wells for £405.
 Wells sent it to New York on RMS Titanic but the book was lost when that ship sank in April 1912.
 Stonehouse published his history of the book in 1933.